-The daily fluctuations of shipping freight rates are of great importance to shipowners and charterers involved in the transportation of bulk commodities.
-The question is how the interested parties can manage the intense volatility and the freight risk to minimize the negative impact of fluctuations on the profitability of a vessel’s employment contract.
+Shipowners and charterers involved in bulk commodity transportation rely heavily on the daily variations in shipping freight rates.
+The challenge is how interested parties may manage the high volatility and freight risk to reduce the negative impact of fluctuations on the profitability of a vessel's employment agreement.

-The freight market is no different in its functionality from any other market like commodities or the stock exchange.
-The movement of freight rates is driven by the supply of vessels and seaborne demand.
-The supply and demand imbalances determine the evolution of freight rates along with other external factors, i.e. weather status, geopolitical issues, commodity prices.
-The oversupply of ships with decreased available cargoes results in lower levels of freight rates, while more cargo and fewer ships stimulate an upward direction.
-The equilibrium between vessels’ supply and demand-cargoes fuels a steady sentiment in freight rates with no major losses or profitability for shipping players.
+The freight market functions exactly like any other market, such as commodities or the stock exchange.
+The movement of freight prices is determined by the availability of vessels and seaborne demand.
+Freight rates are determined by supply and demand imbalances, as well as other external factors such as weather, geopolitical events, and commodity prices.
+Oversupply of ships with fewer available cargoes leads to lower freight prices, whereas more cargo and fewer ships promote an increasing trend.
+The equilibrium between vessel supply and demand-cargoes maintains a stable sentiment in freight rates, with no large losses or revenue for shipping companies.

-The shipping freight indices produced by the Baltic Exchange have been widely recognized, since their early introduction, as the most reliable indicators of market conditions in the shipping industry.
-In the late 1990s, forward freight agreements replaced the futures contract and by 2006 Forward Freight Agreements (FFAs) were the main derivatives tool.
+The Baltic Exchange's freight shipping indices have long been considered as the most dependable indicators of market conditions in the shipping industry.
+Forward freight agreements (FFAs)superseded futures contracts in the late 1990s, and by 2006, they had become the primary derivatives tool.

 The value of freight derivatives determines the future value of freight rates for the seaborne transportation of dry bulk and oil cargoes.
 The process for arranging an FFA is similar to that of time charter contracts; the main difference is that no physical commitment is required.
 As a basis for the settlement of the contracts, the Baltic Exchange publishes the settlement of indices on a daily basis.